Sunbridge Institute Menu

 Lynn St. Pierre

-Hand Gesture Games
+Hand Gesture and Movement Games

 Lynn is a Waldorf early childhood educator who first came to the singing and movement games of Wilma Ellersiek in a workshop offered by Kundry Willwerth at the 2008 WECAN East Coast conference.
 She went on to co-teach courses with Kundry and now continues this work worldwide.